phBalance/apprun-router/README.md

 3. If for some reason you no longer need a dynamic route, you will have to remove it using the `removeDynamicRoute` method.
 In the case of the example above it would be `removeDynamicRoute(URL_FOO)`.

-4. By default the router separates query fields using a `&`.
-However, other separators can be specified using the `setPrettyLinkQuerySeparator` method.

 ##### Downside of the dynamic segments implementation